Christmas Tree Bread Recipe

 - 2. For filling, cream butter, sugar and flour.
 Beat in egg yolk.
 Add pecans.
 Cover; set aside.

 - 3. When dough has risen, punch down.
-Roll one-third of dough into 15-in. x 13-in. rectangle.
+Roll one-third of dough into 15x13-in. rectangle.
 (Using sharp knife and ruler, trim to make triangle 15 in. tall and 13 in. wide at base.)
 From trimmings, cut tow 3-in. high tree trunks.
-Place large triangle on lightly greased 17-in. x 14-in. baking sheet with no sides.
+Place large triangle on lightly greased 17x14-in. baking sheet with no sides.
 Dough will shrink, so form on pan with fingers back to original shape.
 Center one tree trunk at base of triangle; pinch together where trunk joins tree.
 Fold top 2 in. of triangle under.
 Gently spread filling on triangle and trunk to within 1 in. of edges.

 - 4. Place second trunk over filling on trunk already attached to tree; inch outside edges to seal.
 Roll remaining dough into 15-in. square.
 With doughnut cutter, cut 25 rounds.
 With star-shaped cutter, cut one star.
 Arrange 6 dough rounds, overlapping slightly, across tree base.
 Use 5 rounds to make second row.
 Make third row of 5 rounds, fourth of 4 fifth of 3 and top row of 2.
 Place star on top.
 Cover; let rise until doubled, about 45-60 ;minutes.
 Bake at 375° for 20-30 minutes or until golden brown.
 Cool on wire rack.
 Combine glaze ingredients; spread over tree.
 Top dough rounds with candied cherries.